 What you can do right away to walk at your child's pace:

 Reclaiming the piggybank

 In recent times, there is an increasing cultural impatience across various age groups over buying consumer goods.
-The current generation loves to buy things for fulfilling their fantasies, enhancing their self-esteem, and having fun and pleasure in their life — they buy almost on an impulse without adequate planning or allocating a budget.
+The current generation loves to buy things for fulfilling their fantasies, enhancing their self-esteem, and having fun and pleasure in their life they buy almost on an impulse without adequate planning or allocating a budget.
 Children who are born and are growing up in this culture have internalized this impulsivity and want everything they want instantly.
-As soon as I understood this, I tried to bring back the concept of the good old piggybank in our home.
+As soon as I understood this, I tried to bring back the concept of the good old piggy bank in our home.

-The piggybank not only teaches us the value of saving money, but it also encourages us to patiently earn our rewards and wait for things to happen.
-If my daughter wants to buy a new toy without any special occasion, I give her small amounts of money every day that she can save in her piggybank.
+The piggybank not only teaches us the value of saving money but also encourages us to patiently earn our rewards and wait for things to happen.
+If my daughter wants to buy a new toy without any special occasion, I give her small amounts of money every day that she can save in her piggy bank.
 We wait till enough has been accumulated and then we buy the toy from that money.
 This way my daughter gets to learn that toys are expensive, money is valuable, she must save money to buy what she wants and while doing this she also learns to wait patiently and happily to reach her goal.
 The piggybank has enabled my daughter to contain her impulses for instant gratification and her impatience has gone down across different situations.

 What you can do right away to help your child reclaim the piggybank: